Building a wealthy, healthy and happy life is just a process.

-- Create Habits Around Your Goals – The final step requires that you forge daily habits (goal habits) that, when accomplished each day, brings you closer to achieving each individual goal.
+- Create Habits Around Your Goals – The final step requires that you forge daily habits (goal habits) that, when accomplished each day, bring you closer to achieving each individual goal.

 Building new daily habits isn’t difficult if you know what to do.

 There is an easy trick that you can use in order to forge new daily habits to help you accomplish the goals behind the dreams that make up your ideal, future life.